rchain/architecture-docs/introduction/architecture-overview.rst

  + **Application tokens** are optional and may be required to run certain dApps.
 New application tokens can be introduced at any time by a dApp developer, and are similar to Ethereum's ERC20 tokens.

 The **Rho API** provides access to Execution Environment and the Node. **Language Bindings** will be available for programming languages written against the JVM, and potentially others.
 A **REPL** (Read, Execute, Print, and Loop) development tool will be provided.
 Each node will have a **Command Line Interface** CLI.
-A **Node API** will expose features via http and json RPC.
+A **Node API** will expose features via HTTP and json RPC.

 Concurrency vs. Parallelism
 ----------------------------------------
-It is essential the reader understand the implications of concurrent execution.
+It is essential the reader understands the implications of concurrent execution.
 When we say, “concurrency”, we are not referring to the simultaneous execution of multiple processes.
 That is parallelism. *Concurrency* is a structural property which allows independent processes to compose into complex processes.
 Processes are considered independent if they do not compete for resources.

 Since RChain has committed to concurrency in Rholang and RhoVM, we'll see that we will get parallelism and asynchronicity as “free” emergent properties.
 Whether the platform is running on one processor or 1,000,000 processors, the RChain design is scalable.
 Having said that, the reader of this document will notice design patterns of concurrent computation throughout.